deepflowstate/ADE_BERT-demo/README.md

 ## 🧠 Project Overview

+The primary goals of this project are:

+- **Adverse Drug Reaction (ADR) detection** – classification task
+- **Drug and effect identification** – Named Entity Recognition (NER) task

-The primary goals of this project are to **detect Adverse Drug Reactions (ADR)** (classification task) and to **identify drugs and their effects** (Named Entity Recognition task) in text using a fine-tuned BERT model.
-ADR detection is a key part of pharmacovigilance—the ongoing monitoring of drug safety in real-world usage.
-It is important to detect adverse reactions to medicine as early as possible.
-Tools that can be used for this early detection are NLP methods applied on posts on social media and medical feedback forums.
+ADR detection is a key part of **pharmacovigilance**—the ongoing monitoring of drug safety in real-world usage.
+Detecting adverse reactions early is crucial, and **NLP methods** applied to **social media posts** and **medical feedback forums** are valuable tools for this task.

-We fine-tune and test the pre-trained BERT model on the following labeled datasets:
+We fine-tune and test the pre-trained **BERT** model on the following labeled datasets:

-- **ADE Corpus**: Data from general Medical Case Reports (general medicine)
+- **ADE Corpus** – General medical case reports
-- **PsyTAR**: Data from medical feedback forums (specific to psychiatry)
+- **PsyTAR** – Medical feedback forums (psychiatry-focused)

-Each of these datasets includes labeled examples of drug-related adverse reactions.
+Each dataset contains **labeled drug-related adverse reactions**.

 ---

 ## 🔬 Novelty & Research Focus: Transfer Learning & Generalization

-Our project explores the generalization capability of BERT through **cross-dataset transfer learning**.
-This constitutes the novelty of our approach that we go beyond 'in-domain' training & testing and we train 'in-domain' and test 'out-of-domain' Here's what we investigate:
+This project examines BERT’s **cross-dataset generalization** via **transfer learning**, moving beyond simple in-domain evaluations.

+Key research questions:

-- Can a BERT model fine-tuned on one dataset effectively detect ADRs in entirely different datasets?
-(E.g. from a general medicine dataset like ADE Corpus to a specific psychiatry dataset like PsyTAR)
+- Can a model fine-tuned on one dataset detect ADRs in a completely different dataset?
-- How well does it transfer across **platforms, annotation guidelines, and drug vocabularies**?
+- How well does it **transfer across platforms, annotation guidelines, and drug vocabularies**?

-We compare performance across different datasets:

-- A **training dataset** from one dataset (ADE Corpus or PsyTAR) used for training (in-domain)
-- And **an external test dataset** (ADE Corpus or PsyTAR) (out-of-domain)
+We evaluate:

+- **In-domain**: Model trained and tested on the same dataset
+- **Out-of-domain**: Model trained on one dataset and tested on the other

-This allows us to evaluate how well the model captures the *underlying concept* of ADR, independent of dataset-specific biases.
+This approach helps us assess whether the model captures the **core ADR concept** beyond dataset-specific patterns.

 ---

 ## 📁 Repository Contents

 This repository includes:

-- trainer/: Scripts for finetuning the BERT models
+trainer/ # Scripts for fine-tuning BERT
-- `train_ner.py`: Finetuning the BERT model using 3-fold cross-validation on NER task
-- `train_classification.py`: Finetuning the BERT model using 3-fold cross-validation on Classification task
-- evaluation/: Scripts to evaluate the finetuned model
-- `evaluate_classification.py`: File to test the finetuned BERT model on classification task
-- `evaluate_ner.py`: File to test the finetuned BERT model on NER task
+├─ train_ner.py # 3-fold CV for NER
+└─ train_classification.py # 3-fold CV for classification

+evaluation/ # Evaluation scripts
+├─ evaluate_classification.py
+└─ evaluate_ner.py

-- data_sets/: The datasets we use for training and testing
+data_sets/ # Datasets for training and testing

-- jupyter_notebooks/: jupyter notebooks to visualize and plot results
-- `ade_param_comparison.ipynb`: Visualisation and plots of results of ADE corpus
+jupyter_notebooks/ # Visualization & results
+└─ ade_param_comparison.ipynb

-- utils/
+utils/
-- preprocessing/
+preprocessing/
-- model_selection/
+model_selection/

-- `requirements.txt`: required versions of packages and programs that need to be installed to run this repo
-- `requirements-dev.txt`: requirded verions of packages and programs for developers
-- `dependencies.txt`: File where we want to collect dependencies (is currently not in use)
-- `.gitignore`: File to indicate github what should be ignored
-- `README.md`: The file you are currently reading
+requirements.txt # Runtime dependencies
+requirements-dev.txt # Dev dependencies
+.gitignore
+README.md # This file

 ---